First-Year Seminars (80S and 89S)

 Instructor: Harry Davidson

-Harry Davidson, M.Mus.
-(Pacific Lutheran University) is a Professor of the Practice of Music and Director of the Duke Symphony Orchestra.
+Harry Davidson, M.M.
+(Pacific Lutheran University) is a Professor of the Practice in the Music Department and Director of the Duke Symphony Orchestra.
 He made his major orchestra debut conducting the National Symphony Orchestra at the Kennedy Center in Washington, D.C.
 He has guest conducted numerous professional and conservatory ensembles, including the Charlotte Symphony, the Akron Symphony, and the Cleveland Institute of Music and Oberlin College Conservatory orchestras.
-His teaching and research interests include orchestral conducting, opera conducting, and music history.

 Hot Topics in Health